gregorwolf/ui5-document-translation/README.md

 This SAPUI5 Application uses the [SAP BTP Document Translation service](https://discovery-center.cloud.sap/serviceCatalog/document-translation-service/?region=all&tab=feature) to get a translation for an uploaded document.

+You can test the application by importing the file [API_Sandox](API_Sandox) as a new destination.
+Before you upload the file to BTP you have to get your API Key from [https://api.sap.com/settings](https://api.sap.com/settings) and replace ReplaceWithYourKey with it.

 ## Application Details
 |               |
 | ------------- |